SimonAmable/automating_my_job_applications/README.md

 ﻿# Automate-The-Job
 # AutomateYourJobSearch
-- Automating THE ENTIRE job applicaciton proccess on Carleton MySuccess with python, Selenium, and github actions.
+Automating THE ENTIRE job applicaciton proccess on Carleton MySuccess with python, Selenium, and github actions.

+Inspiration:
+I was overwhelmed with the number of jobs listings avalible on the coop board at the start of this term and needed a solution.
+While suffering from too much imposter syndrome for me to send job applications efficiently i decided to code this instead.
+These 4 scripts will select your jobs based on keyword matching with regex, create custom cover letters, and of course apply to them!

+Files:
 - 1_JobMatching.py : This script will scape  all jobs on the MySuccess Coop board and extract all jobs matching a regex search into the directory "prospectJobs" for later use.
 - 2_CoverLetterCustomization.py : This script uses the OPENAI api to resplace company name and job position in my cover letter. #Promt can be changed to anything.
 - 3_CustomizeWordDocuments.py : This script uses the files from "TailoredCoverLetters" direcotry and outouts well typed/formated word documents, and their pdf counterparts into the  "FinishedCoverLetters" directory